Dashboard Camera Buyer’s Guide 2020

 This is how I usually feel when I’m trying to buy a new computer, camera, or TV.
 Just give me one that works and is in my price range!
 I know the feeling of being overwhelmed, so I’m hoping to make it easier for you.

 This page is going to break down different features of dashboard cameras, and hopefully, help you find the right one for your needs and that fits your budget.
-Whether you’re looking for the most affordable dash cam for basic needs, or the luxury high tech ones for better filming, and video quality, we’ve got you covered.
+Whether you’re looking for the most affordable dash cam for basic needs, or the luxury high tech ones for better filming, if you want to buyee a mini dash cam, we’ve got you covered.

 If you want the extra quick cheat sheet, go ahead and just check out the list.
 We’ll narrow it down to the top 6 for you and you just pick the one that has what you need.
 This is the best if you’re ready to get one now, or want to get one as a present for someone.
 Quick and easy.